bjpop/gurita/docsrc/plotting.rst

 Saving and viewing plots
 ************************

-Hatch provides several :ref:`plotting commands <plotting_command_list>` for visualising data as plots.
+Gurita provides several :ref:`plotting commands <plotting_command_list>` for visualising data as plots.

 Plots can be saved to files or viewed interactively.

 Plots are saved to a file by default
 ------------------------------------

-Hatch's default behaviour for plotting commands is to save the resulting image to a file in PNG format.
+Gurita's default behaviour for plotting commands is to save the resulting image to a file in PNG format.

 For example, the following command generates a count plot of the ``class`` column from the input file ``titanic.csv`` and saves the resulting plot to a file called ``count.class.png``:

 .. code-block:: text

-    hatch count -x class < titanic.csv
+    gurita count -x class < titanic.csv

 The image below shows the resulting plot: